ARSoward/webcomic/README.md

 ```

 ## Deploy with Netlify
-Fork this repo, create a free Netlify account, and follow Netlify's instructions [here](https://www.netlifycms.org/docs/hugo/#deploying-with-netlify) to deploy.
+This repo has the necessary configuratin and static pages to use Netlify content management system.
 The files that configure and display Netlify's content management system are located in `static/admin`.
+To deploy your own copy of this repo:
+1. Fork this repo.
+2. Create a free Netlify account and follow Netlify's instructions [here](https://www.netlifycms.org/docs/hugo/#deploying-with-netlify) to deploy.